NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

-   -  Use this argument when running in a docker container in order to successfully mount a volume between the host machine and the Docker container instance and to share the output and plots with the host machine.
+   -  Use this argument when running in a docker container in order to successfully mount a volume between the host machine and the Docker container instance, allowing the container to share the output and plots with the host machine.

 -  ``--runtime``